German War Graves Commission: Financing

-The Commission spent about 52 million Euro (in 2019).
+The People's Alliance spent about €52 million in 2019.
 Half of it was used for maintenance of the cemeteries, more than a third to remind what happened and to learn from it, the rest was used to keep the association running.
 Two-thirds of this sum was financed by members and private donations.
 One-third was paid by government (war graves outside of Germany) and states (maintenance of some war graves within Germany).

 Activities

 Casualties, war graves, prisoner of war graves

-The commission looks after "832 military cemeteries in 46 countries with about 2.75 million dead" and its work is carried out today by 8,000 honorary and 556 full-time employees.
+The People's Alliance looks after "832 military cemeteries in 46 countries with about 2.75 million dead" and its work is carried out today by 8,000 honorary and 556 full-time employees.
 Since the end of the Cold War, the Volksbund has access to Eastern Europe, where most World War II German casualties occurred.
 Since 1991, 188 World War I cemeteries and 330 World War II cemeteries in eastern, central and south-eastern Europe have been reconstructed or rebuilt and about 764,524 bodies have been buried in new graves.
 Maintenance of German war cemeteries in France is looked after by the Service d'entretien des sépultures militaires allemandes (the "German Military Burials Maintenance Service") known as S.E.S.M.A..